Yes.

 You’re obviously welcome to set out to walk wherever you’d like whenever you’d like.

-If you continue the perimeter walk on your own, we encourage you to follow the guidelines, take reasonable care and safety precautions.
-We also hope that you’ll take time to share any documentation or reflections on your experience with us.
+If you set out to do the perimeter walk on your own, we encourage you to follow the guidelines, take reasonable care and safety precautions.

 Some participants develop new friendships during the walk, and find themselves wanting to reconnect with their fellow walkers.
+The easiest thing to do is trade contact information before you part ways.

 • Youth Small / Medium / Large